Shopping Cart

 No products in the cart.

-Environmental sustainability and ethical sourcing are priorities.
-I have used 100% recycled gold since I began forging it.
-In addition, I am proud to be one of only 11 Canadian jewellers using gold and silver that is Fairmined.
-I have personal connections to my pearl and coloured gemstone suppliers.
-All my diamonds are certified Canadian-mined, or lab-grown.
-Please do not hesitate to contact me with any questions or concerns.
+I am proud to be one of the first to be licensed to use Fairmined gold and silver in Canada I have personal connections to my pearl and coloured gemstone suppliers.
+All my diamonds are certified Canadian-mined, or now SCS certified responsibly lab-grown.

 Metals